josemreis/doccano_api_helpers/README.md

 # doccano_api_helpers

-A couple of helper functions for labeling news article for the media and compliance with the ECtHR project
+A couple of helper functions wrapping docanno's (annotation) API for labeling news articles for the media and compliance with the ECtHR project.